Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Order and negativity

 \section{Order and negativity}

 As mentioned previously, one of $\rm P_n$'s limitations is its propensity to oscillate in the presence of strong spatial, angular and time discontinuities.
 Source angular discontinuities are quite unusual in the context of reionisation simulation, since sources are in general isotropic and continuous, and the boundary conditions are generally periodic.
-Here, we tried very hard to put $\rm P_n$ through the worst case scenario and see how it fares.\\
+Here, we tried to put $\rm P_n$ through the worst case scenario and see how it fares.\\

-This short test consists of a single discontinuous adimensional source.
-There is no chemistry involved here, we just want to observe how $\rm P_n$ reacts to a pulse-like source that we will define as a dirac, such that the integral of the cell containing it is equal to 1.
+This short test consists of a single adimensional source discontinuous in space and time.
+There is no chemistry involved here, we just want to observe how $\rm P_n$ reacts to a pulse-like source that we will define as a Dirac $\delta$, such that the integral of the photon density over the cell containing the source is equal to 1.
 As such, our source emits as follows during one time step:

+This source is only lit up during a single time step at the beginning of the simulation, in the cell [0.5,0.5,0.5] in adimensional box coordinates.
 We expect the differences between $\rm M_1$ and $\rm P_n$ to be quite sharp, with $\rm M_1$ being strictly positive and non oscillatory, contrary to $\rm P_n$.
 However, we're interested in the difference between the various orders of $\rm P_n$ and at what point the order is high enough for these oscillations to dampen enough to be comparable to $\rm M_1$. \\

-These results can already be seen quite clearly in fig \ref{fig:pulse_comp} where the ring of the wave front for $\rm M_1$ is very visible, but $\rm P_3$ oscillates and outputs negative energies, which makes the position of the wave front less obvious.
+These results can already be seen quite clearly in Fig \ref{fig:pulse_comp} where we show the comparative results of this pulse response for the two models after 200 time steps.
+The "ring" of the wave front for $\rm M_1$ is very visible, but $\rm P_3$ oscillates and outputs negative photon densities, which makes the position of the wave front less obvious.
 This is even more blatant when looking at the profiles for both models, as $\rm P_3$'s minimum at this time step is $-40$, its negative amplitude being far superior to its positive part.
 It is important to note that $\rm P_3$ is used here on purpose, as its very low order showcases the limits of $\rm P_n$ the most, and demonstrates why there is a need to go to higher orders for a sensible result, which we did during this paper. \\